makrai/notes/zarriess21-decoding-survey.md

     and compared to methods from other areas subsumed under or related to NLG,
 * This survey includes a diverse set of papers published at major international NLP, ML, and AI venues
-  * since the development neural NLG in 2015, i.e., papers that introduce particular decoding methods, that present analyses of decoding, or that report relevant experiments on decoding as part of a particular NLG system
+  * since the development neural NLG in 2015, ie, papers that introduce particular decoding methods, that present analyses of decoding, or that report relevant experiments on decoding as part of a particular NLG system
   * also includes papers published before the advent of neural NLG,